 The “Invalidate Arduino EEPROM” menu entry can be used to clear out the calibration values and start from the default calibration.
 This applies only to the Vref, Current, Voltage, and Resistor values.

 Calibration Help

 The Calibration Help item brings up a dialog with more information on how to perform calibrations.

+Instances Menu